Vasistareddy/sentiment_analysis/README.md

 # sentiment_analysis

-To find the sentiment of the data provided
+To find the sentiment of the Text data provided